austinasangai/austinasangai.github.io/index.md

 - Assisted in system maintenance and update

   ---
-**_As a cybersecurity analyst with a high value for integrity, hard work and passion.
-I make the digital space safe._**
+**_As a cybersecurity analyst with a high value for integrity, hard work and passion,I make the digital space safe._**